Input Panel

 1. The newly added variable gets added to the list.

-2. Now you can edit the variable and set the values.
+2. If needed, you can edit the variable again.

 Edit Variables